-The Legendre polynomials have the property $P_n(-x) = (-1)^n P_n(x)$.
-In 2D all internal edges of the mesh are shared by two different elements.
-We must ensure that each edge has the same global parameterization in both elements.
-This additional book-keeping is not necessary in the standard h-FEM.
+Note that some additional book-keeping is necessary.
+The Legendre polynomials have the property $P_n(-x) = (-1)^n P_n(x)$ .
+This means that every edge must be globally parameterized in the same way in both elements to where it belongs.
+Otherwise unexpected cancellation in the degrees of freedom associated with the odd edge modes could occur.

 4.2.
-Solution of Linear Systems.
+Solution of linear systems

 Let us divide the degrees of freedom of a discretized quadrilateral into five sets, internal and boundary degrees of freedom.
-The sets are denoted B, D_0, D_1, N^0 , and N^1 , for internal, Dirichlet u = 0, Dirichlet u = 1, Neumann with Dirichlet u = 0 in the conjugate problem, and Neumann with Dirichlet u = 1 in the conjugate problem, degrees of freedom, respectively.
+The sets are denoted B, $D_0$ , $D_1$ , $N^0$ , and $N^1$ , for internal, Dirichlet u = 0, Dirichlet u = 1, Neumann with Dirichlet u = 0 in the conjugate problem, and Neumann with Dirichlet u = 1 in the conjugate problem, degrees of freedom, respectively.